Create an account sign-up-diamond

 Chamonix 340DSC_0245 by János Korom Dr. >20 Million Views, CC BY-SA 2.0

-Keep in mind that using transportation may decrease how much time you spend on the trail, ultimately altering your budget.
+Keep in mind that using transportation may decrease how long it takes to complete the route, ultimately altering your budget.

-You might as well budget anywhere from 560-2250 CHF (750-3000 CAD), but it's your trip, so what you spend depends on you and your needs!
-Lastly, if you don’t want to worry about your spending wavering throughout your trip, a guided or self-guided Walker’s Haute Route tour might help you keep your budget stable.
+You might as well budget anywhere from 560–2,250 CHF, but it’s your trip, so what you spend depends on you and your needs!
+Lastly, if you don’t want to worry about your spending wavering throughout your trip, a self-guided Walker’s Haute Route tour might help you keep your budget stable (and you can book it as guided too).
+To plan your equipment spend ahead of the trek, see our Walker’s Haute Route packing list.

 Check out this great list of tours in Haute Route region in Alps